Broadband download times

 In simple language, a bit is a binary digit – either 1 or 0 – while a byte is 8 of these.
 Therefore a kilobyte is eight times larger than a kilobit and a megabyte is eight times larger than a megabit.
 Understanding this is vital to grasping how quick your broadband speeds are.

-The difference between MBs and Mbs
+What is the difference between MBs and Mbs?

 Speed is always denoted by time and if it isn’t then the figures being used represent a size rather than speed.
 For instance, Mb can never be written as a speed – it would need to be Mbps – as the time taken needs to be represented.